justjam2013/homebridge-virtual-accessories/README.md

 I use [random.org](https://www.random.org/) to generate unique IDs.
 While the plugin only requires 5 digits for the IDs, I use 7-digit values between 1,000,000 and 10,000,000.
 This provides a range of 9 million possible IDs, which greatly reduces the chances of a duplicate.

 > [!NOTE]
 > `acccessoryName` is the name that will apppear on the Homekit tile for the accessory, as well as the accessory header in the plugin config.
 While a unique name is not required, it is recommended to assign different names to each accessory.
 Due to using `accessoryID` as the unique identifier, **you can change the accessory name at any time**, if you so choose to.
+The name change will be propagated to the Home app.

 ## Reference JSON Configurations